The famous hymn called 'Jerusalem' is found in the Preface of Blake's poem Milton:

 I will not cease from Mental Fight,

 Nor shall my Sword sleep in my hand:

 Would to God that all the Lords people were Prophets.

 (Numbers ch 11, verse 29)"

-From Little Black Boy in Songs of Innocence we read "To learn in joy upon our fathers knee."
+From Little Black Boy in Songs of Innocence we read "To lean in joy upon our fathers knee."